pixelbrackets/patchbot/README.md

 **Add a new patch**

 - Copy the patch template folder `template` and rename it as desired
-- Replace the commit message in `commitmessage.txt`
+- Replace the commit message in `commit-message.txt`
 - Replace the patch code in `patch.php`
 - The patch code will be executed in the root directory of the target repository, keep this in mind for file searches